Meet Our Trustees

-Liz Fothergill spent 23 years with Citizens Advice Taunton where, at one time or another, she has sat at most desks – from volunteer back in 1992 to Chief Officer from 2005 before retiring in 2016.
-During this time she saw the paid staff team rise from 3 to 28 and the number of volunteers total over a hundred.
+Liz joined Citizens Advice Taunton in 1993 and spent 23 years with Citizens Advice Taunton covering most roles - from volunteer to Chief Officer -and retiring in 2016 when she joined CANS as a Trustee.
+During her time in Taunton, she saw the paid staff team rise from 3 to 28 and the number of volunteers total over 100.
 Liz ran various projects including Macmillan, Legal Aid Scheme, Pensionwise and Financial Inclusion.
-She also worked closely with the board of trustees to improve and develop the organisation including a move to newer and larger premises.
+During this time Liz worked closely with the board of trustees to improve and develop the organisation including a move to newer and larger premises.

-Liz served for nine years as a Trustee for Taunton Association for the Homeless and is also currently a Trustee for Taunton Heritage Trust, a 17th Century almshouse charity that also awards charitable grants to those in need.
+Liz was a Trustee for Taunton Association for the Homeless for 8 years and is currently Chair for Taunton Heritage Trust, a very old alms house charity that also awards charitable grants to those in need.

 Liz has been a trustee of Citizens Advice North Somerset since 2016 (re-elected 2019).